kristy-fournier/PartyJukebox/readme.md

 ### Server Setup:
 **Pre-setup:** If you want the songs to have art associated with them, it is all hosted on and retrieved from LastFM, and you will need to sign up for a developer app, and put your key in the database generator \
 \
-The server side consists of 3 files
+The server side consists of 3 files:

 ```
 sound/